ropensci/rtika/README.md

 Get Metadata
 ------------

-Metadata comes with the `json`,`xml` and `html` output options.
-A side effect is that Tika retains more document structure, such as table cells.
+Metadata comes with the `jsonRecursive`,`xml` and `html` output options.
+The text with these will be HTML by default and retain more formatting, such as table cells.
+With `jsonRecursive`, the text will be in the `X-TIKA:content` field.

 ``` r
 # 'J' is a shortcut for 'jsonRecursive'